Labor Notes

-Labor Notes is an American non-profit organization and network for rank-and-file union members and grassroots labor activists.
-Though officially titled the Labor Education and Research Project, the project is best known by the title of its monthly magazine.
-The magazine reports news and analysis about labor activity or problems facing the labor movement.
-In its pages it advocates for a revitalization of the labor movement through Social Movement Unionism and union democracy.
+Labor Notes is a trade magazine supporting collective bargaining in the United States.
+It is part of the Labor Education and Research Project, an American non-profit organization and network for rank-and-file union members and grassroots labor activists.

+The magazine reports news and analysis about labor activity and problems facing the labor movement.
+In its pages, it advocates for a revitalization of the labor movement through Social Movement Unionism and union democracy.
 Labor Notes is based out of Detroit, Michigan, with an East Coast office located in Brooklyn, New York.
 Labor Notes is the product of a strategy by labor activists seeking to make grassroots connections across unions and industries.
-Labor Notes sought to bridge the gap between isolated rank-and-file caucuses and reform groups (the most notable being Teamsters for a Democratic Union) in major unions such as the Teamsters, the Steelworkers, the United Auto Workers, the Communications Workers of America, the American Federation of Teachers, and others.
+Labor Notes works to bridge the gap between isolated rank-and-file caucuses and reform groups (the most notable being Teamsters for a Democratic Union) in major unions such as the Teamsters, the Steelworkers, the United Auto Workers, the Communications Workers of America, the American Federation of Teachers, and others.